Join us and discover the Sailor Made Offer – exclusive discounts available for a limited time!

 Customise your family-friendly sailboatConfigure now

-Involving children in maintenance and routine tasks aboard a sailboat taps into a fundamental psychological need: the desire to feel useful and significant.
+Depending on their age, involving children in maintenance and routine tasks aboard a sailboat taps into a fundamental psychological need: the desire to feel useful and significant.
 As children grow and develop, their sense of self-worth is often intertwined with their contributions and roles within a group.
 On a sailing voyage, the boat becomes a microcosm of community life.
 Being entrusted with tasks, even minor ones, enhances their feeling of belonging.
 It allows them to see themselves as valuable contributors, fostering a genuine sense of pride and accomplishment.
+Even more, if your kid has already acquired a first sailing certificate on a small dinghy or jollyboat, being allowed to take over the helm of the big yacht, trim her sails or operate the anchor winch, is a huge boost for their self-confidence and pride.
+This also takes off some of the loads from you as the skipper: sailing kids can really be a very useful and valuable part of the crew.

 Boat maintenance assistant